Quantum physics in simple terms

 Qu'estce qu'un atome ? structure et propriétés

-IN BRIEF Definition : An atom is the smallest unit of matter that retains the properties of a chemical element.
-Composition : Atoms are made up of a nucleus, containing protons and neutrons, surrounded by electrons.
-Dimensions : The size of an atom is extremely small, about one ten-millionth of a millimeter.
-Properties : The … Read more
+IN BRIEF Definition: An atom is the smallest unit of matter that retains the properties of a chemical element.
+Composition: Atoms consist of a nucleus, containing protons and neutrons, surrounded by electrons.
+Dimensions: The size of an atom is extremely small, about one ten-millionth of a millimeter.
+Properties: The number of protons and electrons determines … Read more

 Les lois de Newton : explication et applications pratiques

-IN BRIEF First law: Principle of inertia, an object at rest remains at rest and an object in motion maintains its speed.
+IN BRIEF First law: Principle of inertia, an object at rest remains at rest, and an object in motion retains its velocity.
 Second law: Relationship between force, mass, and acceleration (F = ma).
 Third law: For every action, there is an equal and opposite reaction.
-The laws of Newton are the foundations of classical mechanics. … Read more
+Newton’s laws are the foundations of classical mechanics.
+Applications: used … Read more